digidotcom/xbee-python/doc/user_doc/update_the_xbee.rst

 Update the XBee file system
 ---------------------------

-XBee 3 devices feature file system capabilities, meaning that they are able to persistently store files and folders in flash.
+XBee 3 and XBee RR devices feature file system capabilities, meaning that they are able to persistently store files and folders in flash.
 The XBee Python Library provides classes and methods to manage these files.

 * :ref:`filesystemManager`
 * :ref:`filesystemOperations`

 .. warning::
-  At the moment file system capabilities are only supported in **XBee 3** devices.
+  At the moment file system capabilities are only supported in **XBee 3** and **XBee RR** devices.

 .. _filesystemManager: